 Snorkels are an essential piece of swimming gear… for fish.
 For humans, not so much.
 Unfortunately, snorkels can do more harm than good when you’re swimming.
 The tube can get in the way, making it difficult to turn your head and breathe naturally.

 And if you’re swimming in murky water, wearing a snorkel can increase your chances of swallowing dirty water.
 So unless you’re planning on swimming with the fish, you’re better off leaving the snorkel home.

-Smartwatches come in different shapes and sizes, but most have a touchscreen display and are water-resistant.
+Smartwatches are not just swimming accessories for beginners.
+They come in different shapes and sizes, but most have a touchscreen display and are water-resistant.
 So, do you need a smartwatch as swimming equipment for beginners?
 Well, it depends.
 If you’re the type who likes to have all the latest technology, consider investing in a smartwatch with GPS and heart rate tracking.